arunpatro/blur-kernel-estimation/README.md

 Edit and run `plot.py`.

 ## Evaluation
 Evaluation is done by predicting the class of every 32x32 patch striding the image by 1px using `evaluator.lua`.
 It accepts a argument from the CLI and outputs a mat of the predicted sigma map.
 One can visulize it using the `mesh` command from matlab.
-Alternatively you may use `savemesh` command in `scripts` to output files in 3 views.
+Alternatively you may use `savemesh` command in `scripts/` to output files in 3 views.